-Following the retirement of Mr Naish and Mr Coull, it is intended that Ms Fyfe will be appointed as Chair of the Company and Mr Cotton will be appointed as the Company's Senior Independent Director.
+Following the retirement of Mr Naish and Mr Coull, Ms Fyfe was appointed as Chair of the Company and Mr Cotton was appointed as the Company's Senior Independent Director, each with effect from 6 December 2022.

-In relation to the appointment of Dr Thompsell, the Company appointed Nurole to provide external search consultancy services for which they received a fee of £17,000 (plus VAT).
-In relation to the appointment of Mr Cotton and the expected future appointment of Mr Brodtman, the Company appointed Fletcher Jones to provide external search consultancy services for which they received an aggregate fee of £30,000 (plus VAT).
+In relation to the appointments of Mr Cotton and Mr Brodtman, the Company appointed Fletcher Jones to provide external search consultancy services for which they received an aggregate fee of £30,000 (plus VAT).
 In previous years, the Company has appointed Fletcher Jones to provide external search consultancy services, to facilitate the Board appraisal process and to advise on the level of the Directors' remuneration.
-Neither the Company nor any of the individual Directors has any other connection with either Fletcher Jones or Nurole.
-Further details on the recruitment processes followed, including the Board's policy in relation to diversity and tenure, are set out on page 41.
+Neither the Company nor any of the individual Directors has any other connection with Fletcher Jones.
+Further details on the recruitment process followed, including the Board's policy in relation to diversity and tenure, are set out on pages 41 to 43.

 The Directors believe that the Board has an appropriate balance of skills, experience, independence and knowledge of the Group to enable it to provide effective strategic leadership and proper guidance of the Group.
-Whilst remaining cognisant of the need for regular refreshment of the Board membership, the appointment of Mr Cotton and Mr Brodtman and the retirement of Mr Naish and Mr Coull will complete the Board's intended succession plan for the medium term.
-The Board would like to take the opportunity to thank Mr Naish and Mr Coull for their committed service and expert guidance over the period since the Group's launch in 2013, during which time the Company has grown from a modest £40 million of net assets to c.£700 million and has become a constituent of the FTSE-250 Index.
+Whilst remaining cognisant of the need for regular refreshment of the Board membership, the appointment of Mr Cotton and Mr Brodtman and the retirement of Mr Naish and Mr Coull has completed the Board's intended succession plan for the medium term.
+The Board would like to take the opportunity to thank Mr Naish and Mr Coull for their committed service and expert guidance over the period since the Group's launch in 2013, during which time the Company grew from a modest £40 million of net assets to c.£700 million and became a constituent of the FTSE-250 Index.

-The Board confirms that, following the evaluation process set out in the Corporate Governance Statement on pages 42 and 43, the performance of each of the Directors continues to be effective and demonstrates commitment to the role.
+The Board confirms that, following the evaluation process set out in the Corporate Governance Statement on page 43, the performance of each of the Directors continues to be effective and demonstrates commitment to the role.
+It is also considered that each of the Directors has sufficient time to meet their Board responsibilities.
 There are no service contracts in existence between the Company and any Director but each of the Directors has been issued with, and accepted the terms of, a letter of appointment that sets out the main terms of his or her appointment.
 Amongst other things, the letter includes confirmation that the Directors have a sufficient understanding of the Group and the sector in which it operates, and sufficient time available to discharge their duties effectively taking into account their other commitments.
 These letters are available for inspection upon request at the Company's registered office.